AdaCore/training_material/courses/comprehensive_rust_training/160_lifetimes/01_lifetime_annotations.rst

 Lifetime Annotations
 ----------------------

-A reference has a *lifetime*, which must not "outlive" the value it refers to.
+A reference has a *lifetime*, which must not :dfn:`outlive` the value it refers to.
 This is verified by the borrow checker.

 The lifetime can be implicit - this is what we have seen so far.